CSCfi/csc-user-guide/docs/data/datasets/best-encryption-practices.md

 Classified data, which requires separation by the service other than access control is out of the scope of this document.[^7]

-Computational processing of data (for instance in the CSC's supercomputing environment) is out of the scope of this document, as this document simply describes the best practises for storing sensitive data.
+Computational processing of data is out of the scope of this document, as this document simply describes the best practises for storing sensitive data.
 You can access CSC's data services for research directly from your own environment just like from CSC's supercomputing environment, from the point of view of service there is no